 Advances in Tax Administration, Taxation and Public Finance

-The course reviews the experiences of several countries’ tax administrations that have successfully created specialised departments exclusively to deal with large taxpayers, and identify good practices in the area.
-It will review the entire process of tax administration from initial planning through to implementation, in order to identify key factors for successful implementation.
-The course is ideal for tax administrators at the start of the transition process, and also for administrators who have already implemented such units to identify areas for upgrading or to take well timed remedial instruments.
+The programme reviews the experiences of several countries’ tax administrations that have successfully created specialised departments exclusively to deal with large taxpayers, and identify good practices in the area.
+It reviews the entire process of tax administration from initial planning through to implementation, in order to identify key factors for successful implementation.

-- Be committed to international tax laws and public finance legislations and be aware of the various tax policy instruments and their uses
+- Become aware of the various tax policy instruments and their uses.

-- Have an understanding of the economic incentives, opportunities and obstacles of implementing large tax payer units
+- Develop an understanding of the economic incentives, opportunities and obstacles of implementing large tax payer units.

-- Have basic knowledge of management of large tax payers and dealing with the subsequent issues of compliance
+- Develop basic knowledge of management of large tax payers and dealing with the subsequent issues of compliance.

-Understand the tax administration strategies in the twenty first century and the new sustainable approaches to managing large tax payer schemes
+- Understand tax administration strategies in the twenty-first century and the new sustainable approaches to managing large tax payer schemes.

 Who should attend

-This course is highly recommended for national, regional and local tax administrators; public financial controllers; commissioners of tax; top executive officers of inland revenue offices and other policy makers with public finance duties.
+This programme is highly recommended for national, regional and local tax administrators; public financial controllers; commissioners of tax; top executive officers of inland revenue offices and other policy makers with public finance duties.